APPENDICES

 LOUISIANA: LAFOURCHE VALLEY SETTLEMENTS

-Pierre Gautreaux and his wife Marie-Louise Duplessis made the journey to Louisiana in the spring and summer of 1785 aboard Le Bergère, the second of the Seven Ships from France.
-Only daughter Marguerite-Adélaïde Gautreaux, called Adélaïde, age 9, accompanied them; all of their other children had been buried in France.
-They settled on upper Bayou Lafourchye with most of the other passengers from La Bergère.
-Daughter Adélaïde married a French Creole, Francois Freoux, whose mother was a Robichaux, at Lafourche in February 1792.
+Pierre Gautrot and his wife Marie-Louise Duplessis made the journey to Louisiana in the spring and summer of 1785 aboard Le Bergère, the second of the Seven Ships from France.
+Only daughter Marguerite-Adélaïde Gautrot, called Adélaïde, age 9, accompanied them; all of their other children had been buried in France.
+They settled on upper Bayou Lafourche with most of their fellow passengers from La Bergère.
+Daughter Adélaïde married a French Creole, François Freoux, whose mother was a Robichaux, at Lafourche in February 1792.
 Pierre and Marie-Louise had no other children.
+Marie-Louise died in Assumption Parish in January 1808, age 68.

 CONCLUSION

-Marie-Louise Duplessis was the only member of her family to come to Louisiana, so, except for its blood, the Acadian branch of this family did not survive in the Bayou State.
+Dupleci/Duplessiss were living in colonial Louisiana as early as the late 1740s.
+They became especially numerous at New Orleans by the 1770s.
+Marie-Louise Duplessis of Grand-Pré was the only member of her family to come to Louisiana.
+Except for its blood, then, the Acadian branch of this family did not survive in the Bayou State.
 The many Duplessiss of South Louisiana are descended from French Creoles or Foreign French, not Acadians.

 Settlement Abbreviations